-Right next to the Kuskuam Complex there is a relatively modern church that is worth popping into for a moment, and on the hills next to the complex you’ll find a deacon seminary where young boys are being trained to become priests or monks.
-You will find them studying their theological books all around the compound – they have also discovered the peace and quiet of this place that is only slightly disturbed by their mumbling of holy texts.
-If you walk around the seminary grounds you can see the small huts where the boys sleep together in groups, and the open air kitchen where they cook their own meals.
+Right next to the Kuskuam Complex there is a relatively modern church that is worth popping into for a moment.
+On the hills next to the complex you’ll find a deacon seminary where young boys are in training to become priests or monks.
+You will find them studying their theological books all around the compound.
+They have also discovered the peace and quiet of this place.
+Only their mumbling of holy texts slightly disturbs it.
+If you walk around the seminary grounds you can see the small huts where the boys sleep together in groups.
+There is also an open air kitchen where they cook their own meals.

-Just behind the Kuskuam complex we stumbled upon a mass of people who had gathered around a priest who was blessing them by besprinkling them with water.
-We heard that a new water well has recently been discovered here, and the general belief is that it provides holy water.
+Just behind the Kuskuam complex we stumbled upon a mass of people who had gathered around a priest.
+He was blessing them by besprinkling them with water.
+We heard that people recently discovered a new water well here.
+The general belief is that it provides holy water.
 The large crowd seemed impatient to be baptised.
 They were all scrambling for a spot close to the priest.
 Some persons enter a tent where, we were told, they are fully immersed under water to wash away their sins.
 Some seem to need some thorough scrubbing: they appear to be possessed by evil demons as they violently shake their bodies and let out ghostly howls.
 The contrast between the motionless ruins of Kuskuam and this chaotic and dynamic scene couldn’t be bigger.

 Debre Birhan Selassie Church